Ted Gaines

 Edward Moore Gaines (born April 25, 1958) is an American politician and businessman serving as a member of the California Board of Equalization for the 1st district.
 He previously served as a California State Senator, representing the 1st Senate district from 2011 to 2019.

 Career

 Gaines is the owner of Gaines Insurance located in Roseville, California.

 In 1997, Gaines was appointed to the Roseville Planning Commission, where he served for two years.
 In 2000, he was elected to the Placer County Board of Supervisors.
-He was reelected to a second term in 2004.
+He was reelected to a second term in 2004 but resigned in December 2006, two years early.
+As a member of the Board of Supervisors, Gaines voted in favor of several large development projects.

+Assemblymember Ted Gaines resigned on January 11, 2011, creating a vacancy in California’s 4th Assembly District elections.
 Gaines was elected to the California State Senate in a January 4, 2011 special election to replace the late Dave Cox and took office two days later.
 Prior to his election to the Senate, Gaines was a California State Assemblyman, who represented the 4th district, which includes the Placer County suburbs east of Sacramento.
 Gaines succeeded longtime local politician Tim Leslie in the Assembly.
+Ted Gaines resigned from the State Senate in January 2019 after winning election to the Board of Equalization.
+California held a March 26 special primary and a June 4 special general election to fill the vacated Senate seat.

+Controversy

+Stephen Davey, Gaines' Chief of Staff, was removed from his position in 2016 due to a substantiated allegation of sexual harassment.
+Gaines and his wife, Assemblymember Beth Gaines, subsequently transferred Davey to their campaign staff and paid Davey more than $259,000 over the next two years.
+An attorney who testified before the legislature indicated that the move could lead to liability if future harassment occurred, and that it sent a message that that "Gaines thinks that Mr. Davey's services are more important than protecting additional potential victims".